 We will look at current regulatory, insurance, mortgage and warantee considerations.

 And, in our quest for affordable and localizable solutions we will consider up front construction costs AND long term affordability.
 We will also look at the potential of local production opportunities that could lower the future cost of Eco Healthy Homes and support the local economy as well.

 In addition we will also consider an expanded definition of household resilience that includes the cost and convenience of maintenance and repair.
-For more information please visit the Demonstration Home page .
+For more information on design criteria please visit the Demonstration Home page .

 Green Building Rating Systems

 The Living Building Challenge is the built environment’s most rigorous performance standard.It is endorsed by the Canadian and US Green Building Councils.
 The standard calls for the creation of building projects “at all scales that operate as cleanly, beautifully and efficiently as nature’s architecture”.
 The standard’s author, architect Jason McLennan describes it as “co-creating with Nature”.
 All considerations are analyzed for lifecycle carbon impacts – from raw material extraction to disposal and a “worst-in-class” list of chemicals is disallowed.
 To be certified under the Challenge, projects must meet a series of ambitious performance requirements in seven performance areas over a minimum of 12 months of continuous occupancy.
 The areas include: Site, Water, Energy, Health, Materials, Equity and Beauty.
 These are subdivided into a total of twenty imperatives, each of which focuses on a specific sphere of influence.Full LBC certification requires that a building be Net Positive Energy or, produces more energy than it uses.
 Three minute video about LBC.
 The environmental ethics and biophilic design integrated in the Living Building Challenge a great inspiration for Harmony Habitat.
 For more info and videos about LBC, see this page.